 9.4.2.bc1.1 General

-The E-BCS Parameters element contains fields that are used to advertise the capabilities of an eBCS STA related to support for forwarding data to a remote destination.
+The E-BCS Parameters element contains fields that are used to advertise the parameters of an eBCS STA.

 An eBCS AP declares support for forwarding service and capabilities related to that forwarding service by including the E-BCS Parameters element in Beacon and Probe Response frames it transmits.